MultithreadCorner/Hydra/docs/random.rst

 5. ``hydra::taus88``:  L'Ecuyer's 1996 three-component Tausworthe random number generator.

 The default random number generation engine is ``hydra::minstd_rand0``.
 This class provides methods that take iterators pointing to containers that will be filled with random numbers distributed according the requested distributions.
-If a explicit back-end policy is passed, the generation is parallelized in the corresponding back-end, otherwise the class will process the random number generation in the back-end the containers is allocated.
+If an explicit back-end policy is passed, the generation is parallelized in the corresponding back-end, otherwise the class will process the random number generation in the back-end the containers is allocated.
 The

 Sampling basic distributions
 ----------------------------